LucidInstitute/Reflexive-AI-Initiative/README.md

 We follow an action research approach where academics collaborate with practitioners to develop a theoretical framework for governance of AI in organizations.
 Our guiding Research Question is "_How can organizations leverage the power of artificial intelligence in a manner that is human-centered, responsible and reflexive.
 What principles, rules, norms, interventions, processes and strategies are needed to achieve this?
 How can this be monitored?_".
 This question is grounded in pragmatism.
 While our research will develop theory, the aim of this theory is to help solve real-world challenges.

-To answer this research question, professionals and academics collaborate in a series of workgroups to iteratively develop a framework based on data from a variety of courses (literature, world cafes, surveys, experience).
+To answer this research question, professionals and academics collaborate in a series of **work groups** to incrementally and iteratively develop a framework.
+Each **work group** will meet three times with an interval of one or more months, consist of 12 to 20 participants and facilitated by the coordination team.
+Multiple work groups are organized in different countries (and one online series) in a staggered fashion, with outputs shared centrally on GitHub.
+This allows work groups to "pass the baton", so to speak, and build on and validate work by earlier groups.
+During the work groups sessions, participants will digest and analyze data from a variety of courses (literature, world cafes, surveys, experience) with the purpose of expanding, enriching and improving the framework.
+In-between sessions, participants are encouraged to take the (preliminary) framework into their organizations to gather feedback and try to apply it within their context (at whatever scale is workable).
+Lessons and insights are brought into the next work group.

 ### Research tradition